brakmic/JScripty/README.md

 - a simple asynchronous `file reload` function in `webpack.config.js` to be called after each successful build
 - [babel-loader](https://www.npmjs.com/package/babel-loader) combined with the usual presets like `es2015`, `stage-0`, `react` and transformers for ES7 `async` syntax.
 - [on-build webpack plugin](https://www.npmjs.com/package/on-build-webpack) to reload the rebuilt scripts.
-- [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) to easy make web requests.
+- [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) to execute web requests.
 - [es6-promise polyfill](https://github.com/stefanpenner/es6-promise) to provide a globally available Promise API.
 - [React](https://www.npmjs.com/package/react) directly from the console.
 [Notice: *This is not some kind of isomorphic JS*]